SRombauts/UEGitPlugin/README.md

 - Configure remote origin URL ('git remote add origin url')
 - Sync to Pull (rebase) the current branch if there is no local modified files
 - Git LFS (Github, Gitlab, Bitbucket), git-annex, git-fat and git-media are working with Git 2.10+
-- Git LFS 2: File Locks in progress ([add-git-lfs2-file-lock-support branch](https://github.com/SRombauts/UE4GitPlugin/tree/add-git-lfs2-file-lock-support))
+- Git LFS 2 File Locks
 - Windows, Mac and Linux

 ### What *cannot* be done presently